JohnsonLu3/PawsUp/README.md

 ***React.js App***

 Creating a web app to use the Pet Finder API and develope a Tinder like experince for Pet Adoption.
+When the Pawsup Api is down, it will used test data contained in ./src/test
 ***To Do:***
 - Add Filters
   - ~~Fix map and location gathering~~